Krishna-13-cyber/Krishna-13-cyber/README.md

 - 👨🏽‍💻 I’m currently pursuing a bachelor's in electronics and telecommunication engineering at VJTI, Mumbai
 - 🤔 My interest lies in embedded systems and compiler related domains.
-- I have worked on bluetooth interfaced project and currently working on adding features to simpPRU in Beagleboard :computer:
+- :man_technologist:I have worked on bluetooth interfaced project and currently working on adding features to simpPRU in Beagleboard :computer:

+**Contact**
+:email:krishnanarayanan132002@gmail.com

 **Languages and Tools:**